benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 image: ibelonghere.jpg
 ---

 As more and more organisations are bringing Kubernetes clusters to production, we are seeing a lot more concerns about availability and security surfacing.
 And while there are quite a number of tutorials and scripts for bringing up out there for getting up and running (see Lorenzo's very thorough and understandable guide), it remains relatively difficult to bring up a maintainable setup that also follows best practices.
-For today's post we will look at one of the areas where best practices are quite well understood.
-That is, how privacy and authentication is provided for communication between cluster components.
+In this post we will look at an  areas where best practices are quite well understood but documentation is unfortunately still a bit lacking.
+That is, how privacy and authentication can be provided for communication between cluster components.

 <!--more-->